akashghanate/disney-_clone/README.md

 ## Powered by:
 - React
-- Redux
+- Redux (Used to store User Info)
+- Firebase
 - Styled Components
-- React Router (Router helps to go to fro between pages without having to refresh)
+- React Router (Router helps to go to-fro between pages without having to refresh)

 In the project directory, you can run: